AxelVoitier/lookups/README.md

 ## Other lookups

 * `lookups.Lookup.get_default()`: The default lookup in a system.
+    * Applications can customise it through a default [package entry points](https://packaging.python.org/en/latest/specifications/entry-points/) named `lookup.default`.
 * `lookups.ProxyLookup`: A lookup that merge results from several lookups.
-* `lookups.DelegatedLookup`: A lookup that redirects to another (dynamic) lookup, through a LookupProvider.
+* `lookups.DelegatedLookup`: A lookup that redirects to another (dynamic) lookup, through a `lookups.LookupProvider`.
-* `lookups.EntryPointLookup`: A lookup loading its instances from a setuptools entry point group (ie. provided by any installed package).
+* `lookups.EntryPointLookup`: A lookup loading its instances from arbitrary package entry point groups (ie. provided by any installed package).
 * `lookups.fixed`: Simple unmodifiable lookup.
 Content is set at creation time.
 Will be one of:
     * `lookup.SimpleLookup`: A basic lookup with a static content.
     * `lookups.singleton`: Unmodifiable lookup that contains just one fixed object.